Quantitative Research & Trading

 โ€‹

-Benefits of working with quants recruitment team at Selby Jennings
+Benefits of working with the quants recruitment team at Selby Jennings

 We are a specialist Quantitative Research & Trading Recruiter.
 Among the many benefits of working with Selby Jenningsโ€™ global Quantitative Research & Trading team are: